( ⇪ Game Feel )

 Bloodlines racial variant: Bloodline levels don’t count as class levels and grant no benefits to maximum skill ranks or when calculating any character ability based on his class levels, but count as a level adjustment, and thus are halved and can be reduced.
 You still have to take a bloodline level before you can reduce it, and you still have to take any remaining bloodline levels (which you can then reduce) to retain your bloodline benefits.

 Divine Mind class: The healing provided by the “creation” and “natural world” mantles are treated as fast healing 1 for the purposes of Injury saving throws, except that it stacks with any other fast healing you have in-effect at the time.
 Keep in mind that you would only include this effect when its timer coincides with an Injury save.
 The benefit of the “repose” mantle for a spellcaster suppresses the numeric penalties of fatigue and exhaustion, but does not otherwise have any effect on a spellcaster.

-Summoning and Creation effects: All effects with the Summoning or Creation subschools/subdisciplines and a duration of “1 round/level” instead has a duration of “2 rounds + 1 round/level”.
+Calling, Creation, and Summoning effects: All effects with the Calling or Creation or Summoning subschools/subdisciplines and a duration of “1 round/level” instead have a duration of “2 rounds + 1 round/level”.